 Why We Use Exchange-Traded Funds (ETFs)

 - Better performance.
-Over time ETFs outperform the great majority of mutual funds that compete against the same index.
+According to independent studies, ETFs outperform the great majority of mutual funds that compete against the same index.

 - Less Expensive.
-ETFs are significantly less expensive than actively-managed mutual funds.
+ETFs are significantly less expensive than conventional, actively-managed mutual funds, and way less expensive than annuity subaccounts, and most 401(k) sub-accounts.

 - Tax Efficiency.
 ETFs are typically much more tax efficient than mutual funds.